 Possibly the most poignant part of the tragedy is that none of this is necessary.
 Leaving aside the obvious point that deportation or detention does not require beatings, assault or sadism, detention of families – together or separate – was never necessary to process deportation proceedings or asylum hearings.

 There used to be the Family Case Management Program, where families were processed and kept track of by caseworkers.
 ICE themselves said it worked well with a 99% court date attendance rate.
-Naturally, this program was ended first thing by the Trump administration with no explanation.
-Given that this administration early on discussed using family separation to discourage legal asylum, it isn’t surprising.
+Naturally, this program was ended first thing with no explanation.
+Given that individuals in the administration early on discussed using family separation to discourage legal asylum, it isn’t surprising.

 Looking back at how we got here, I can see little justification, conservative or otherwise for this continued cruelty, seemingly for its own sake.
 Ultimately conservatism has to be about conserving something not simply “triggering the libs.”
 First and foremost it is about a transcendent moral order and lining our politics in tune with it.
 I can think of very few moral orders, transcendent or otherwise that are served by being cruel to vulnerable families.